rwaming/next_karaoke_remote/README.md

 #### #101 - Dynamic route player page(2)

 - Make these functions
+  1. Make structure for dynamic routing.
+     - app/(pages)/homekono/[idKeyword]
+  - Search page will be made soon.
+  - History page is idle yet.
   1. A user can access to link giving youtube video though type keywords in URL bar.
       - It makes it possible to get information
         1. how many users select a specific song